 A quick browse on Google, Teachers Pay Teachers, or Pinterest will result in hundreds, if not thousands of options for engaging students in meaningful writing assignments that are short, purposeful, and worthwhile.
-In this post, I’m writing about my personal favorite, one I created for my own classroom — The Playlist of My Year.
+In this post, I’m writing about my personal favorite — Playlist of My Year.
 I truly believe in the power of music.
 It can transform a boring lesson to a much more powerful one.
 It can wow evaluators and create for learning activities that students will remember for years.
 However, music needs to be aligned with best practices in order to be more than just “fluff.”

-In order to engage my students in this lesson, I begin with an anticipatory set.
-I play a song as students enter the room (a popular one or one students would be able to remember some of the lyrics to afterward usually works best – “Bad Blood,” “Roar,” “Firework,” “Happy,” “Shake it Off,” and “Don’t Stop Believin’,” are just a few examples).
-Afterward, I hold a brief discussion with students during which I ask them questions like these:
+In order to engage students in this lesson, begin with an anticipatory set.
+Play a song as students enter the room (a popular one or one students would be able to remember some of the lyrics to afterward usually works best – “Bad Blood,” “Roar,” “Firework,” “Happy,” “Shake it Off,” and “Don’t Stop Believin’,” are just a few examples).
+Afterward, hold a brief discussion with students during which you ask them questions like these:

-- What are some possible themes for this song?
+- What are some possible themes / topics for this song?

-- What examples from your life or events from this school year would relate to this song?
+- Tell me about some examples from your life or events from this school year would relate to this song.

-- What are some additional songs that have similar themes?
+- Do other songs that have similar themes?
+Name a few.

 It helps to have answers in mind before class begins just in case the discussion stalls and you need to help students with their brainstorming.
 Generally, however, they have no shortage of input or opinion as it relates to music.

-I then encourage students to think about their school year and make a list (which they are not required to share with anyone) of the highlights and lowlights that stand out to them.
+Encourage students to think about their school year and make a list (which they should not be required to share) of the highlights and lowlights that stand out to them.
 This activity is reflective, which makes it perfect for the end of the year.

-You can view the assignment materials I use for this engaging, end-of-the-year writing activity here.
+View the assignment materials I use for this engaging, Playlist of My Year writing activity here.

-- The extended response: To scaffold the extended response, some students need multiple examples.
+To scaffold the extended response, some students need multiple examples.
 Instead of just showing my struggling writers an example of the type of response I’m asking them to create, I also model writing one (and include their input) during class while they listen to my think-alouds and answer my questions.
 Additionally, providing students with a list of theme words is beneficial.
 Don’t have one?
-You can download mine for free here.
+You can find my one-word theme (or as some call it, topic) list here.